adamghill/coltrane/docs/source/common/context.md

 - `slug` which contains the current file's "slug" (e.g. `articles/some-new-article` if there was a markdown file at `content/articles/some-new-article.md`)
 - `toc` which is an automatically generated table of contents rendered as HTML

+`coltrane` also searches for some special keywords in the frontmatter and applies changes to them if they are found, the currently supported keywords are :

+- `publish_date`, this is converted to a python datetime instance using the excellent [dateparser library](https://dateparser.readthedocs.io/en/latest/), read their docs to see all supported formats.

 **`data/index.json`**

 ```json